itsInziani/alx-system_engineering-devops/0x00-shell_basics/README.md

 script that deletes a file
-script that deletes one directory in another script that changes the working directory to the previous one
+script that deletes one directory in another script that changes the working directory to the previous one script that lists all files (even ones beginning with period character, which are normally hidden) in all directories in long format